scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 in the presence of a downdraft.
 At the scales of winds observed by PyDDA, this is a reasonable approximation of the winds in the atmosphere.

-The cost function :math:`J_{v}` metricizes how much the wind field is different from the winds measured by each radar.
+The cost function :math:`J_{o}` metricizes how much the wind field is different from the winds measured by each radar.
 Since a scanning radar will scan a storm while pointing at an elevation angle :math:`\theta` and an azimuth angle :math:`\phi`, the wind field must first be projected to the radar's coordinates.
 After that, PyDDA finds the total square error between the analysis wind field